Expect More Chaos if the Fed Can’t Fix the Yield Curve

 He’ll also share the six words he expects to hear from Powell during the May FOMC meeting that could have a massive impact on not only the stock market but the presidential election.
 Plus, we’ll talk about how to protect your wealth even amid all the expected chaos.

-Click here to reserve your spot for the Election Shock Summit now.
+Click here immediately to reserve your spot for the Election Shock Summit now.

 Sincerely,

-Note: Editor’s Note: Eric here.
-Tonight at 8 p.m.
-Eastern time, my InvestorPlace colleague Louis Navellier is holding an Election Shock Summit to show you how to survive – and profit from – the chaos that the Federal Open Market Committee (FOMC) meeting may trigger.
-Sign up and reserve your spot for the event here.
-It’s only a few hours away.